Th3Tr1ckst3r/Stegalyze/README.md

 a piece of malware from point A to point B. As for the second email that Bob had received from Alice, that innocent looking PDF also contained a malicious payload that when opened would extract, & execute the malware without Bob even knowing it.
 At that point, it was too late for Bob, & the network the company he works for.

 That being said, as antivirus vendors, and security/threat analysts are not always monitoring all the files through the network.
-This real-world example highlights why its just as important to not underestimate a file, document, or picture simply because of its type, how it works, or the data that it contains.
+This real world example highlights why its just as important to not underestimate a file, document, or picture simply because of its type, how it works, or the data that it contains.
+As Steganography is in, & of itself the art of hiding its own existence.

 # Why use Stegalyze?